 When I’m not at work, I enjoy keeping fit.
 I play football regularly and, for the past three years, I’ve also been coaching a local under-16’s team.
 I love running too, and I completed my first marathon in 2015.
 During the winter months I like to go skiing, either in Europe or closer to home in the north of Scotland.

-As Chief Operating Officer of My Online Schooling Asia Pacific, I oversee all business operations here in the Australia for our Asia Pacific school.
+As Chief Operating Officer of My Online Schooling Asia Pacific, I oversee all business operations here in Australia for our Asia Pacific school.
 This involves looking after the day to day business logistics of MOS, and continually looking at ways for us to improve and expand our service offering.
-I also work on developing new business relationships and handle any enrolment enquiries – ensuring parents know what’s involved and if it’s the right choice for their child.
+I also work on developing new business relationships.

 I love working for a company that actively helps young people access education by offering a different path.
-I remember school being quite a frustrating experience, so I can appreciate how online education can offer a brilliant alternative for so many young people.
+I remember school being quite a frustrating experience for me personally, so I can appreciate how online education can offer a brilliant alternative for so many young people.
 I’m really proud to be part of such an inspiring team and such a forward-thinking company.

 I graduated in 2017, having studied Law at the University of Dundee.
 Not long after that, I established an Edinburgh-focused lifestyle magazine called Opulence.
 I also spent some time volunteering with children at The Scouts and au-pairing in Scotland.

 Outside of My Online Schooling, I’m still actively involved in running my magazine – it's a great way of keeping up to date with what’s going on in my home city of Edinburgh.
 I love spending my weekends keeping active.
 I had a great time sailing on a recent trip.
 Alongside my creative and outdoor pursuits, I enjoy finding the best coffee and brunch spots.

 Head of Development